 Even better, the income needed to apply for this card is $12,000.
 Check out this review of the Scotiabank Gold AMEX for more information.

-The BMO World Elite Mastercard is one of the best travel rewards cards in Canada.
-It offers a $285 bonus, VIP airport lounge perks, travel insurance, and more.
+The BMO Ascend World Elite Mastercard is one of the best travel rewards cards in Canada.
+This BMO Ascend World Elite Mastercard review covers everything you need to know.